-【Grading】 Total points will be scored in attendance (40%) and results of design practice and reports (60%). 【Course Goals】 To understand the basic knowledge and acquire skills of civil engineering design.
-Also, to acquire the process knowledge by team design.
+【Grading】 Total points will be scored in attendance (40%) and results of design practice and reports (60%). 【Course Goals】 To understand the process and methodology to integrate an engineering aspect and an aesthetic aspect of design of civil engineering facilities through a design exercise of a footbridge.
+To come in touch with the front line of civil engineering design.
 Students are expected to get design-mindsets as civil engineers in the end.